 - Artists are asked not to bring other work to be sold.

-- The artist applications are available via PDF or online.
+- The artist application form is available online.

-- The food vendor applications are available online.
+- The food vendor application is posted online.

 - Volunteers are still needed for Chalk the Walk.
 The volunteer applications are available online.

 This event is organized by volunteers representing the City of Mount Vernon, Mount Vernon Parks and Recreation, the Mount Vernon Area Arts Council and the Mount Vernon-Lisbon Community Development Group (CDG).

 Historic Mount Vernon, Iowa, is home to 4500 residents, including 1200 college students enrolled at Cornell College.
 Located in Eastern Iowa at the intersection of Highways 30 and 1, 20 miles north of Iowa City and 15 miles east of Cedar Rapids, it boasts a vibrant uptown business community with numerous antique and specialty stores, restaurants, coffee houses, commercial art galleries, and three National Historic Districts.